How it's done

 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
-This dashboard provides you with a snapshot of the major costs of conducting a business in Calgary and assistance available to Calgary businesses.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
+This dashboard provides you with a snapshot of the major costs of conducting business in Calgary and assistance available to Calgary businesses.

 Businesses in Calgary continue to enjoy the Alberta advantage when it comes to corporate income taxes in comparison to other provinces.
 With no provincial sales tax, no payroll tax, no health care premiums, lower personal income tax rates and the lowest fuel tax among provinces.
 Alberta continues to be a great place to do business thanks to its infrastructure, cities, diverse industries, growing population and investment opportunities.

-Effective July 1, 2015 the general Alberta corporate income tax rate is 12 per cent.
-The Alberta small business income tax rate is 2 per cent for eligible small businesses with income up to $500,000.
+Effective July 1, 2019 the general Alberta corporate income tax rate is 11 percent.
+The Alberta small business income tax rate is 2 percent for eligible small businesses with income up to $500,000.

-The combined federal/provincial corporate income tax rate in Calgary is 27 per cent for general businesses and 14 per cent for small businesses and a competitive corporate income tax rate is in place for manufacturers.
+The combined federal/provincial corporate income tax rate in Calgary is 26 percent for general businesses and 13 percent for small businesses and a competitive corporate income tax rate is in place for manufacturers.
 Calgary businesses also benefit from the fact that Alberta has no inventory tax, no machinery and equipment tax and no payroll tax, which are common in many other provinces and U.S. states.
 Learn more

 Calgary business taxes